microsoft/vscode-js-debug/COMMON_PROBLEMS.md

 - You can allow local/'loopback' connections
 - By default, we use a random free port.
 You can pass an `--inspect` flag to your `runtimeArgs` to use the default port 9229, however we will still be unable to debug child processes.
 - You can disable your firewall, or allowlist VS Code/Node.js.

+## My app doesn't run using a Node 10 release before around 10.18.0

+### Symptoms

+You launch your app, but the debugger doesn't connect to it.
+You're using an older Node 10 release.

+### Solution

+We've seen some transient issues with early Node 10 point releases.
+To fix this we, recommend updating to a later Node 10 release (10.22.1 being the most recent at the time of writing), or to a newer version of Node altogether if nothing is keeping you on 10.